 VFX is the abbreviation of Visual Effects.
-In Filmmaking, VFX is the process where Video Footages Or Images are created outside the Circumstance of live action shoot.
-VFX can be also termed as CGI ( Computer Generated Imagery) where effects are made on Computers with the help of different 3D and VFX applications.
+In Filmmaking, VFX is the process where Video Footage or Images are created outside the Circumstance of live action shoot.
+Visual Effects can be also termed as CGI ( Computer Generated Imagery) where effects are made on Computers with the help of different 3D and VFX applications.

 Need For VFX